The Tree of Life: Universal Symbol of Vital Force

 The Tree of Life in Sacred Architecture

-Building | Place | Representation of the Tree of Life |
+| Building | Location | Representation of the Tree of Life |

-Chartres Cathedral | Chartres, France | Tree of Life Stained Glass Window |
+| Chartres Cathedral | Chartres, France | Stained glass window of the tree of life |

-Blue Mosque | Istanbul, Türkiye | Tree of life patterns on ceramic tiles |
+| Blue Mosque | Istanbul, Turkey | Tree of life motifs on ceramic tiles |

-Borobudur Temple | Java, Indonesia | Sculpted reliefs representing the tree of life |
+| Borobudur Temple | Java, Indonesia | Carved reliefs depicting the tree of life |

-The Tree of Life, in all its splendor, is a living testament to human creativity and the universal quest for meaning and connection with the divine.
+The tree of life, in all its splendor, is a living testament to human creativity and the universal quest for meaning and connection with the divine.

 The Tree of Life and the Connection Between Earth and Sky